Renewing Your CDL in CaliforniaPage Overview

-Your California commercial driver's license (CDL) must be renewed every 5 years.
+Your California commercial driver's license (CDL) must be renewed.
 Changes in state and federal law have forced changes in the process, especially for those who hold a hazardous materials endorsement.

 The Department of Motor Vehicles (DMV) will send you a renewal notice specifying which renewal options are open.
 The options are renewing by mail, online, or by appearing in person at a local DMV office.

 For a Class A, B, or C commercial licenses, the renewal fee is $41.
 There are additional fees to add an endorsement or remove a restriction, as well as further testing.

 A major change to the CDL requirements is that if you currently hold a hazmat endorsement, you must undergo a background check conducted by the Transportation Security Administration (TSA).
-You must do this every five years.
 The USA Patriot Act requires this to better control hazardous materials, for public safety.

 Schedule an appointment with a TSA agent to initiate the process.
 Do this online.